Great Linford Manor Park Heritage Fund Project

 Great Linford Manor Park is a special and wonderful place to visit, with a history that can be traced back at least to Saxon times.
 Many of its features, for example the Water Gardens and nearby Wilderness Garden, date from the 17th and 18th Centuries, when the park was laid out to provide the setting to the impressive Manor House (a private property) that still provides the main focal point in the park today.

 However, many of the park’s historic features are now showing signs of age and awareness of the historic design has become eroded.
-We want to restore and reveal the park’s important heritage and to make it an even more attractive and interesting place to visit.
+We want to 'Reveal, Restore and Revive' the park’s important heritage and to make it an even more attractive and interesting place to visit.
 Thanks to National Lottery players, we have been awarded funding from the National Lottery Heritage Fund to conserve and restore the park.

 The grant funding is enabling us to: